Lemmenjoki National Park 1562

 Purchasing a permit

-In this angling permit area, the customer can choose between a validity period of 24 hours or 7 days.
-The angling permit prices are as follows:
+In this angling permit area, the customer can choose between a 24-hour or 7-day permit.
+The prices of angling permits are as follows:

 |Permit validity||Permit price|